donaldtuttle/QOFT_Glyphogenic_Public/README.md

 This equation is licensed under the **QOFT Symbolic Attribution License (QOFT-SAL)**.
 It may not be copied, re-implemented, or integrated into recursive symbolic systems without:

-- Explicit attribution to `ψᴽ-001`
+- Explicit attribution to `Donald R. Tuttle - ψᴽ-001`
 - Compliance with the symbolic recursion terms

 ---